centre-for-language-evolution/simlang2021/simlang_reading_wk2.md

 # Re-use

-This page was written by Kenny Smith; the Liljencrants and Lindblom example is from https://github.com/smkirby/SimLang/blob/master/simlang_1_lecture.ipynb, written by Simon Kirby..
+This page was written by Kenny Smith; the Liljencrants and Lindblom example is from https://github.com/smkirby/SimLang/blob/master/simlang_1_lecture.ipynb, written by Simon Kirby.
 All aspects of this work are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).